FLAC2D Modeling • Tutorials

 This should result in a plot that looks like the one below.

-You can see that there has been shear failure in the past (green zones denoted by shear-p) and tenion failure in the past (red zones denoted by tension-p), but there is no current failure, and the slope is stable.
+There has been shear failure in the past (green zones denoted by shear-p) and tension failure in the past (red zones denoted by tension-p), but there is no current failure, and the slope is stable.

 Factor of Safety